Psychological Withdrawal Symptoms of Cocaine Abuse

 Timeline for Cocaine Withdrawal Symptoms

-- Length of Usage: Cocaine users who have been using for a short period will have a proportionately shorter duration for withdrawal symptoms than people who have been using for long term or many years, who will have a longer period of withdrawal due to the build-up of cocaine in the system.
+- Length of Usage: Cocaine users who have been using for a short period will have a proportionately shorter duration for withdrawal symptoms than people who have been using for long term or many years, who will have a more extended period of withdrawal due to the build-up of cocaine in the system.